olneyhymn/tim.ulsterworldly.com/content/posts/who-can-condemn.md

 ---
-title: Who Can Condemn?
+title: Lesson on Romans 8
 date: 2017-12-31T12:30:00.000Z
 ---
-*These are my notes for a lesson on Psalm 46 that I taught at a nursing home in Raleigh, NC, in December 2017.*
+*These are my notes for a lesson on Romans 8:33-34 that I taught at a nursing home in Raleigh, NC, in December 2017.*

 **Romans 8:33-34**

-Who shall bring any charge against God's elect?
-It is God who justifies.
+> Who shall bring any charge against God's elect?
+It is God who
+> justifies.
 Who is to condemn?
-Christ Jesus is the one who died---more than that, who was raised---who is at the right hand of God, who indeed is interceding for us.
+Christ Jesus is the one who died---more
+> than that, who was raised---who is at the right hand of God, who indeed
+> is interceding for us.

 Why did Christ come to earth as a man?